 Heterologous expression.
-We expressed recombinant AMPAR subunits and TARPs (plus EGFP) in HEK293 cells maintained under standard protocols, as described previously25.
-AMPAR subunit cDNAs (rat) were 'flip' splice variants and the GluA2 forms were additionally R/G edited.
-Point mutations of the GluA2 subunit were produced using standard pcr protocols.
+We expressed recombinant AMPAR subunits and TARPs (plus EGFP) in HEK293 cells (a gift from Trevor Smart, UCL).
+These were maintained under standard protocols, as described previously.
+AMPAR subunit cDNAs (rat) were flip splice variants and the GluA2 forms were additionally R/G edited.
+Point mutations of the GluA2 subunit were produced using standard PCR protocols.
+Primer sequences are listed in Supplementary Table 1.
 AMPAR/TARP combinations were transfected at a cDNA ratio of 1:2.
-The GluA2 γ -2 tandem consisted of full-length GluA2 and a 9 amino-acid linker (GGGGGEFAT) before the start codon of full-length γ -2.
+The GluA2\ $\gamma$ -2 tandem consisted of full-length GluA2 and a nine amino-acid linker (GGGGGEFAT) before the start codon of full-length $\gamma$ -2.
 Transient transfection was performed using Lipofectamine 2000 (Life Technologies).
-Cells were split 12-30 h after transfection and plated on glass coverslips in the presence of 50 μM NBQX (2,3-dioxo-6-nitro-1,2,3,4tetrahydrobenzo[f]quinoxaline-7-sulfonamide; Tocris Bioscience) to avoid AMPAR-mediated toxicity.
+Cells were split 12-30 h after transfection and plated on glass coverslips in the presence of 50 $\mu$ M NBQX (2,3-dioxo-6-nitro-1,2,3,4-tetrahydrobenzo[f]quinoxaline-7-sulfonamide; Tocris-Abcam) to avoid AMPAR-mediated toxicity.
 Electrophysiological recordings were performed 18-48 h later.

 Electrophysiology.
-Patch-clamp electrodes were pulled from borosilicate glass (1.5 mm o.d., 0.86 mm i.d.; Harvard Apparatus) and fire polished to a final resistance of $8-12 \text{ M}\Omega$.
-For outside-out patches the 'external' solution contained 145 mM NaCl, 2.5 mM KCl, 1 mM CaCl2, 1 mM MgCl2 and 10 mM HEPES, pH 7.3.
-The 'internal' solution contained 145 mM CsCl, 2.5 mM NaCl, 1 mM Cs-EGTA, 4 mM MgATP and 10 mM HEPES (pH 7.3 with CsOH). supplemented with 100 μM spermine tetrahydrochloride (Tocris Bioscience).
-Currents with a risetime $> 500 \,\mu s$ were rejected.
-For chloride permeability experiments, two CsCl based solutions were used - one with 'high' CsCl (145 mM CsCl, 10 mM HEPES, 1 mM CaCl2; pH 7.3 with CsOH) and one with 'low' CsCl (CsCl reduced to 35 mM and osmolarity adjusted with glucose).
-For recordings involving cysteine cross-linking, control and agonist solutions were supplemented with 1 mM DTT to reduce disulphide bonds or 10 μM CuCl and 30 μM 1-10-phenanthroline (CuPhen) to promote disulphide formation45.
+Patch-clamp electrodes were pulled from borosilicate glass (1.5 mm o.d., 0.86 mm i.d.; Harvard Apparatus) and fire polished to a final resistance of 8-12 M $\Omega$ .
+For outside-out patches the external solution contained 145 mM NaCl, 2.5 mM KCl, 1 mM CaCl2, 1 mM MgCl2, and 10 mM HEPES, pH 7.3.

+The internal solution contained 145 mM CsCl, 2.5 mM NaCl, 1 mM Cs-EGTA, 4 mM MgATP, and 10 mM HEPES (pH 7.3 with CsOH) supplemented with 100 μM spermine tetrahydrochloride (Tocris Bioscience).
+Currents with a risetime >500 μs were rejected.
+For chloride permeability experiments, two CsCl based solutions were used-one with high CsCl (145 mM CsCl, 10 mM HEPES, 1 mM CaCl2; pH 7.3 with CsOH) and one with low CsCl (CsCl reduced to 35 mM and osmolarity adjusted with glucose).
+For recordings involving cysteine cross-linking, control and agonist solutions were supplemented with 1 mM DTT to reduce disulfide bonds or 10 μM CuCl and 30 μM 1-10-phenanthroline (CuPhen) to promote disulfide formation.
 The effects of CuPhen were fully reversible by 1 mM DTT.
 Recordings were made from outside-out patches at 22-25 °C using an Axopatch 200A amplifier (Molecular Devices).
-Currents were recorded at -60 mV, low-pass filtered at 10 kHz and digitized at 20 kHz, except for recordings to assess activation noise which were digitized at 100 kHz (National Instruments NI USB-6341 interface with Strathclyde Electrophysiology Software WinWCP or Molecular Devices Digidata 1440A interface with pClamp 10 software).
-Patches with small responses were filtered at 2 kHz to more readily identify single channel openings, and digitized at 10 kHz.
+Currents were recorded at -60 mV, low-pass filtered at 10 kHz, and digitized at 20 kHz, except for recordings to assess activation noise which were digitized at 100 kHz (Digidata 1440A interface with pClamp 10 software; Molecular Devices).
+Patches with small responses were filtered at 2 kHz to more readily identify single-channel openings, and digitized at 10 kHz.

 Rapid agonist application to excised patches.
 Rapid agonist application was achieved by switching between continuously flowing solutions.
-Solution exchange was achieved by moving an application tool made from theta glass (Hilgenberg; 2 mm outer diameter, pulled to a tip opening of ~200 μ m) mounted on a piezoelectric translator (Physik Instrumente).
-At the end of each experiment, the adequacy of the solution exchange was tested by destroying the patch and measuring the liquid-junction current at the open pipette (10-90% rise time typically 150-250 μ s).
+Solution exchange was achieved by moving an application tool made from theta glass (Hilgenberg; 2 mm outer diameter, pulled to a tip opening of ~200 $\mu$ m) mounted on a piezo-electric translator (Physik Instrumente).
+At the end of each experiment, the ade-quacy of the solution exchange was tested by destroying the patch and measuring the liquid-junction current at the open pipette (10-90% rise time typically 150-250 $\mu$ s).

 Data analysis.
-Entry into desensitization (100 ms application of 10 mM glutamate) and current deactivation (1 ms) were fitted with the sum of two exponentials using IGOR Pro 6.35 (Wavemetrics) with NeuroMatic59.
+Entry into desensitization (100 ms application of 10 mM glutamate) and current deactivation (1 ms) were fitted with the sum of two exponentials using IGOR Pro 6.35 (Wavemetrics) with NeuroMatic and the weighted time constant ( $\tau_w$ ) calculated.
 Recovery from steady-state desensitization was measured following a 100 ms equilibrating application of 10 mM glutamate.
 The recovery of glutamate-activated peak currents was measured following 2-200 ms intervals in control solution.